24 DEC 2019

 “Frozen Shoulders” gets better for a lot of people within a year or more if they do constant Physical Therapy and use Pain Medicines and Steroid Shots (if needed).
 Even without those Methods, most people get better within a couple of years (usually 3 years or more).
 However, if you have Diabetes, it may be harder for you to recover in a short period of time.
 Surgery works pretty well as long as you stick with your Physical Therapy.
 Afterward recovery, then you rebuild and keep up your strength and mobility.

 How can we help you at SIN KANG TCM CLINIC?

-At the SIN KANG TCM CLINIC, our Senior Tuina Therapist, Mr. SIM CHIN SENG who had spent decades ‘specialising’ in the treatment of “Frozen Shoulders” cases (no matter how serious or advance it may be).
-He had treated Thousands of successful cases; with more than 90% of these patients having their Shoulder full range of motion completely restored in just one single session of between 2 to 3 hours.
+At the SIN KANG TCM CLINIC, our therapists have spent decades ‘specialising’ in the treatment of “Frozen Shoulders” cases (no matter how serious or advance it may be).
+We have treated thousands of successful cases; with more than 90% of these patients having their Shoulder full range of motion completely restored in just one single session of just 1 hour.

-Our Senior Tuina Therapists uses a very special and unique treatment technique which he devises and pioneered to achieve virtually 100% success in all the cases he treated.
+Our Senior Tuina Therapists use a very special and unique frozen shoulder relief and treatment technique which we devised to achieve virtually 100% success in all the cases we treat.
 The technique involved is non-invasive, virtually painless and without much discomfort to the patients.
-Most of the patients even sleep through the whole procedure and treatment.
-The treatment does not involve the use of any acupuncture needles or any form of drugs or medication.
+Some of the patients may even sleep through parts of the whole procedure and treatment.
+The treatment may involve the use of acupuncture needles or traditional Chinese herbs and medication.